techidaily/site-extra-skills/source/_posts/updated-master-voice-to-text-conversion-a-step-by-step-guide-to-efficient-documentation-using-ms-word.md

 ![select the voice typing option](https://images.wondershare.com/filmora/article-images/2022/07/speech-to-text-in-microsoft-word-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aa6vSdt1elM?si=qPhmO-hoWVIPBnnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Microsoft Word's speech-to-text feature is an excellent tool for quickly transcribing your voice into text.
 However, there are some drawbacks.
 First, it only works with Microsoft Word documents.
 Second, you need a Microsoft 365 subscription to use it.
 Third, it can be challenging to use and is often inaccurate.
 If you're looking for a better alternative to Microsoft Word's speech-to-text feature, we recommend Evernote speech-to-text or Google Docs speech-to-text.
 Both of these options are free to use and offer more features than Microsoft Word's speech-to-text feature.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DxUX4R6Cf7c?si=prHevNQJivSkIfUt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## FAQs